nuno101/transcendence/README.md

 - store credentials in .env file and do not committ this file
 - support 2 browsers: Chrome and Firefox
 - docker-compose up --build
+- 🔺 Implementing a remote authentication.
+  - Password hashing using SHA512
 - Login using the OAuth system of 42 intranet
   - two-factor authentication.
 For instance, Google Authenticator or sending a text message to their phone
   - user login status

-- User accounts
+## User management
-  - Password hashing using SHA512
+  - 🔺 Standard user management, authentication, users across tournaments.
   - has contacts, blocked contacts
   - statistics
   - match history

-- Chat
-  - channels
-  - channel admin
-  - see contacts status
-  - invite to play Pong

-- Pong Game
+## Pong Game and user experience
   - matchmaking
   - queue
-  - customisation options
+  - 🔸 Game Customization Options
   - handle network issues
     - pause game?

-The project now required 7 major modules (2 minors is equals to 1 major) to be validated.
-🔺 Major module, 🔸 Minor module
+  - 🔺 Remote players?

+## Summary of scores

 **Web**
 - 🔺 **Use a Framework as backend.**